Sidoine/Ovale/README.md

 ##### On my low-level character, there is nothing at all.
 You need to reach level 10 and choose a specialization.

-##### There is no bane or curse (or whatever) in the rotation.
-Click the icon and select the bane or curse that you want to use from the dropdown menu list.